 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Grand Canyon University, see our tuition and fees and room and board pages.

 Student Loan Debt

-How Much Money Do Grand Canyon University Graduates Make?students who graduate from Grand Canyon University with a bachelor's degree go on to jobs where they make an average salary of $52,700 in their early years.
-This is good news for future Grand Canyon University graduates since it is 29% more than the average college graduate's salary of $42,485 per year.
+How Much Money Do Grand Canyon University Graduates Make?students who graduate with a bachelor's degree recipients from Grand Canyon University make around $52,700 per year during the early years of their employment.
+That's great news for Grand Canyon University students since it is 32% more than the average college graduate's salary of $42,485 per year.
 However, certain majors may produce higher-paying graduates.